rojarsmith/bitdove-hawkbit/docs/content/concepts/datamodel.md

 ## Deleting and Archiving Software Modules
 When a user deletes a Software Module, the update server cannot simply remove all the corresponding data.
-Because when the Software Module is already assigned to a Distribution Set or was assigned to a Target in the past, the hawkBit server has to make sure that remains a clean and full update history for every target.
+Because when the Software Module is already assigned to a Distribution Set or was assigned to a Target in the past, the Bitdove server has to make sure that remains a clean and full update history for every target.
 The history contains all information (e.g. name, version) of the software, which was assigned to a specific Target.
 Obviously storing the binary data of the artifacts is not necessary for the history purpose.

 The delete process which is performed, when there are historical connections to targets is called SoftDelete.
 This process marks the Software Module as deleted and removes the artifact, but it won't delete the meta data, which describes the SoftwareModule and the associated Artifacts.
 SoftwareModules, which are marked as delete won't be visible for the user, when he is requesting all SoftwareModules.